Official-MoonDao/documentation/MoonDAO/docs/Projects/Project System.md

 MoonDAO Projects are the launch point for mission-aligned people to build on top of the foundation and network of MoonDAO.

 MoonDAO Projects are goal-oriented teams working on mission-aligned objectives.
-This document provides the framework to fund the team, support their progress, align their interests with the DAO, and provide retroactive incentives for projects that get us one step closer to a permanent settlement on the Moon.
+This document provides the framework to fund the team, support their progress, align their interests with the DAO, and provide retroactive incentives for projects that get us one step closer to a permanent human presence on the Moon.

 MoonDAO Projects consist of Project Contributors and a Project Lead.
-Each Project is represented in the MoonDAO Senate by their Project Lead.

 - [[#Project Proposal Process]]
 - [[#Project Start]]
 - [[#Project Updates And Responsibilities]]